 After our report on our French colleagues at Ecoprod last month, we got curious to look across the border more often to see what our different neighbors are up to.
 This month: the Flemish Audiovisual Fund (VAF) and their e-Mission program.
 We reported on their...

 Ooh la la!
 The cinematic French are up next in our Who's Who green spotlight, with their very advanced 'Ecoprod' initiative.
 This project has been working to green the industry since 2009.
 In order to become the established leader within sustainability and media that...

-- Belgium: The Flanders Audiovisual Fund (VAF) is one of the regional film funds in Europe who have taken green filmmaking to the next level, with the appointment of an eco-manager in the e-mission program.
+- Belgium: The Flanders Audiovisual Fund (VAF) is one of the regional film funds in Europe who have taken green filmmaking to the next level, with the appointment of an eco-manager.
 They offer an extensive list of best practices and advice.
 All in Dutch.

 - France: As one of the first national industries to address the need for a sustainability shift within media production, France is home to the established Ecoprod initiative.
 Though their on-line resources are published in French, they are extensive, insightful, and can be translated into your language with the help of on-line translators.
 Many prominent institutions of the French film industry are directly affiliated and involved with Ecoprod signifying it’s industry presence, and effectivity.
 Secoya Eco-tournage offers direct support on set.

 - Germany: Germany based green filmmaking pioneer Michael Geidel, has spear headed the Green Film Initiative.
 Also greenfilmshooting.net is a German publication that offers great in-depth and international articles ( in German or English).